Whether it's your first property or your next house, I'll help you through the process. Call me at (972) 504-8021 and I'll give you more information.

 • Obtain title insurance policy

-• Give advice - the escrow company must stay at a fair, third-party status
+• Offer advice - the escrow company stays a neutral, third-party status

 Mortgage Escrow Account

-A Mortgage Escrow Account is started to pay rolling expenses while there is a loan on the house.
-Usually, the home buyer makes a payment at closing and also makes regular deposits through their monthly mortgage payment to fund the Escrow Account.
+A Mortgage Escrow Account is started to make payments for on-going expenses while there is a loan on the house.
+Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.

-This is a easy to understand guide about the escrow process.
-Your individual process may be slightly different based on your bank and your escrow agent.
+This is a simple outline of the escrow process.
+Your particular plan may be unique depending on your lender and your escrow company.

 Looking to Buy?